 Recently, banks have drastically tightened their criteria for issuing loans.
 As a result, providers of traditional loans have all but disappeared.
 This has left people in need out in the cold.
 To fill the gap, there has been a rise in Payday Lenders.

-The payday model was an American phenomenon.
-Payday Lenders were able to issue short term loans to those with less than perfect credit histories.
+Payday loans in the UK were inspired by the American payday loan phenomenon.
+Payday Lenders in the United States were able to issue high interest short term loans to those with less than perfect credit histories.
 This model proved to be very popular and quickly entered the mainstream conscience of the American population.
 Short term loans are attractive because they offer a quick fix for financial short falls and can be issued almost immediately.
+These loans for bad credit also don’t need a guarantor.

 Types of Short Term Loans